Chucksef/Wage/README.md

   * Custom PNGs and SVGs created by me

 ## Current TODO List

-  * Create db loading wait animation
-  * Clock-In/Clock-Out behavior
+  * Clock-In-Out-Behavior
-    * Clocking In doesn't add an "Active" entry to the project
+    * Clocking Out (or discarding) doesn't remove an "Active" entry from the project
     * Clocking Out needs to move to the clock out menu
-    * Clocking Out (or discarding) doesn't remove an "Active" entry from the project
+  * Session entries shouldn't cause a pointer cursor
+  * Edit/Delete shouldn't propagate to parents
   * Make timer font-size dynamic
   * Implement Users/Login/Etc
+  * Create db loading wait animation
   * Clean up interface (simplify!!!);
   * Entry expansion should look more like drawers opening (all sub-items anchored to bottom of container)